Friday 24 July 2020

 Aesthetically, this is a picture that will sear the eyeballs and suck air from the lungs.
 Captured in soaring high definition, the colour palette is rich and bracing, the roasted orange tones (of the Namibian desert) stretching to the horizon.
 There are islands of cool blues and lush greens, too, each one a welcome respite in a sea of desolation.

-Ugliness abounds also.
+Ugliness abounds, also.
 Miller has concocted a freak show's line-up to garnish the mayhem.
 Joe is a Trump-like gargoyle whose lardy body and weeping sores are hidden by a muscle-etched translucent carapace, his flowing snow-white hair, staring eyes and stentorian intonation finished off with a leering skull breathing mask that covers most of his face.

-The villain's citadel headquarters is littered with grotesqueries: a stable of obese bare-breasted women attached to milking machines; various gnarled courtiers; and the hordes of desperate citizens living far below his penthouse, thirsting for the water he showers on them when the mood grips him.
+The villain's citadel headquarters is littered with grotesqueries: a stable of obese bare-breasted women attached to milking machines; various gnarled courtiers; and the hordes of desperate citizens living far below his penthouse, thirsting for the water he showers on them when the mood takes.
 His expeditionary force is accompanied by a rolling platform carrying drummers and a blind, deformed metal guitarist whose instrument spits fire.
 Seriously.

 Even the "wives" (including Rosie Huntington-Whitely, Riley Keough and Zoë Kravitz), sequestered in genteel isolation, register as weird.
 Their fertility and exquisite beauty are, after all, the chief causes of the demented atmosphere.

-There are, mercifully, moments of quiet and it is here that Hardy and Theron come into their own.
+There are, mercifully, intervals of quiet and it is here that Hardy and Theron come into their own.
 Both are truly skilful actors, capable of seizing their moments when the frenetic pace slows.
 Hardy, whose dialogue is as grizzled as it is spartan, draws out the goodness inside of Max, slowly but surely.
 He is an effective leading man, heroic yet more robust than invincible.
 Theron, meanwhile, is the tale's emotional and moral centre.
 Her flint-hard resolve is matched by a surety of purpose.
 She meets toxic masculinity head on, Wonder Woman without the gloss.

 Miller’s resurrection of his iconic character may be deranged, but it is accomplished with such panache that the beauty in the pandemonium is its own reward.
 A reminder that blockbuster cinema is still able to captivate, Fury Road is the kind of rush that the medium required to stay true to itself.